-You might have noticed that we here at Natural Sweet Recipes all have a major sweet tooth!
+It’s pretty obvious that we here at Natural Sweet Recipes all have a major sweet tooth!
 So when we made the decision to go refined sugar-free in our regular baking, we hunted high and low for natural sweeteners that were healthier than sugar but still tasted great.
-Please note that whenever we talk about natural sweeteners, natural sugars or “sugar-free”, we are NOT talking about artificial sweeteners like Aspartame or Splenda.
+Please note that whenever we talk about natural sweeteners or “sugar-free”, we are NOT talking about artificial sweeteners like Aspartame or Splenda.
 And we do not promote using them!